 The Need - in the US an estimated 15 million tonnes of furniture gets either incinerated or landfilled annually.
 At the same time, each year in a city like NY, a quarter of a million people either move in or move out.

-The Solution - Furnishare has created an online marketplace that allows furniture to be kept in use for longer cycles.
+The Solution - Kaiyo is an online marketplace that allows furniture to be kept in use for longer cycles.

 What makes this smarter - the business provides cleaning, repair, storage and inventory analysis to create a hassle free and tailored service to customers.

 The result - Additional revenue from furniture, more flexibility for workers and students on the move and less waste to landfills and incinerators.

 Alpay Koralturk set up Furnishare in 2014 (rebranded as Kaiyo in 2019), after the stressful and frustrating experience of moving house six times in as many years.
 Each time he moved, like other citizens, he would try and sell some furniture that was no longer needed, but being against the clock and juggling other jobs, lots of good quality furniture ended up being thrown out.
 Some items find a new owner in this way, but Koralturk decided to investigate the scale of this loss to the economy.

 In the United States alone 15 million tonnes of furniture is wasted annually, and only 2% recovered for recycling.
 The actual potential in the used furniture market has been estimated as $10 billion per year.